 It could also be associated with Klippel-Trenaunay-Weber syndrome, a condition that affects the development of blood vessels and soft tissues (7).

-Apart from the physical complications, port-wine stain birthmarks may also cause mental issues as the baby grows up.
+Apart from the physical complications, port-wine stain birthmarks may also cause mental health issues as the baby grows up due to the disfigurement that it causes.
 They may feel low self-esteem and can even go into depression, fearing rejection.

 Diagnosis Of Port-Wine Stain Birthmark